saltyorg/docs/docs/advanced/your-own-containers.md

 tags:
   - container
   - add
+  - docker-compose
+  - docker-run
+  - docker
+  - compose
 ---

 # Adding your own containers to Saltbox

-When you install existing roles in saltbox, some things get handled behind the scenes for you.
-Notably, this includes creating the subdomain[s] at cloudflare and creating the `/opt/APPNAME` directory tree.
+When you install existing roles in Saltbox, some things get handled behind the scenes for you.
+Notably, this includes creating the subdomain[s] at Cloudflare and creating the `/opt/APPNAME` directory tree.

-When you add a container manually as outlined on this page, neither of those things will be done for you (unless you have installed our ddns container), so prior to running the docker commands described below you will have to create the `APPNAME.domain.tld` subdomain at cloudflare [or wherever your DNS is] and create the required `/opt/APPNAME` directory tree.
+When you add a container manually as outlined on this page, neither of those things will be done for you (unless you have installed our ddns container), so prior to running the docker commands described below you will have to create the `APPNAME.domain.tld` subdomain at Cloudflare [or wherever your DNS is] and create the required `/opt/APPNAME` directory tree.

+!!! info "Two approaches available"
+    - **Recommended:** Use the [Generate Traefik Template](#utilizing-generate-traefik-template-recommended) for the easiest setup
+    - **Advanced:** Manually create docker-compose files using the [templates below](#docker-compose-manual-setup)

-If you want to create a role file that you can install like the built-in applications, see [here](../sandbox/basics.md#contributing-to-sandbox-apps).
+If you want to create a role file that you can install like the built-in applications, see [contributing to sandbox apps](../sandbox/basics.md#contributing-to-sandbox-apps).

-## Utilizing Generate Traefik Template
+## Utilizing Generate Traefik Template (Recommended)

+!!! tip "Easiest Method"
+    Using the Generate Traefik Template is the **easiest and preferred way** to get started with adding your own containers to Saltbox.
+This tool will automatically generate a properly configured docker-compose file for you.

-Create your application folder
+1. Create your application folder:

+    ```shell
     mkdir /opt/APPNAME
+    ```

-Run the Generate Traefik Template
+2. Run the Generate Traefik Template:

+    ```shell
     sb install generate-traefik-template
+    ```

-Once you've answered the required fields, Saltbox will create a file in `/tmp/docker-compose.yml`
+3. Answer the prompts for your container configuration.
+Saltbox will create a file at `/tmp/docker-compose.yml`

-Move the newly created `/tmp/docker-compose.yml` to the `/opt/APPNAME`
+4. Move the generated file to your application directory:

+    ```shell
-    mv /tmp/docker-compose.yml /opt/APPNAME
+    mv /tmp/docker-compose.yml /opt/APPNAME/

-Once moved, modify `/opt/APPNAME/docker-compose.yml` to the requirements of your container.
-See IMPORTANT below.
+    ```

+5. Edit `/opt/APPNAME/docker-compose.yml` to customize it for your specific container requirements.

+6. Start your container:

+    ```shell
+    cd /opt/APPNAME
+    docker compose up -d
+    ```

+!!! note
+    The generated template includes all the necessary Traefik labels and Saltbox-specific configurations.
+You'll only need to modify the image name, ports, volumes, and environment variables specific to your application.

+## Docker Compose (Manual Setup)

+!!! warning "Advanced Users Only"
+    The templates below are for users who prefer to manually create their docker-compose files.
+For most users, the [Generate Traefik Template](#utilizing-generate-traefik-template-recommended) method above is much easier and less error-prone.

-IMPORTANT: In the examples below, `APPNAME`, `APPLICATION_PORT`, `/CONFIG`, and `DOCKER/IMAGE:TAG` are _placeholders_.  *You need to change those* **everywhere they appear** to match the application you are installing.
+IMPORTANT: In the examples below, `APPNAME`, `APPLICATION_PORT`, `/CONFIG`, and `DOCKER/IMAGE:TAG` are _placeholders_. _You need to change those_ **everywhere they appear** to match the application you are installing.

-## Docker Compose

 === "Using Traefik (Authelia)"
     ```yaml